-Realtors indicate that homes with high-end garage door openers sell more quickly than homes with a less trendy garage door opening system.
-These same realtors suggest that their clients see an 85% return on the money invested in a quality garage door opener when it comes time to sell their home.
+Realtors indicate that homes with high-end openers sell more quickly than homes with a less trendy opening system.
+These same realtors suggest that their clients see an 85% return on the money invested in a quality opener when it comes time to sell their home.

-Why do prospective home buyers want a home with a reliable garage door opener, you ask?
-We’ve all been to older homes with antiquated garage door opening systems.
-When you try to open the garage with the garage door opener, the garage door glitches or shakes as it opens.
-Sometimes, older garage opening systems will not open a garage door all the way, or will not allow a door to completely close.
+Why do prospective home buyers want a home with a reliable garage opener, you ask?
+We’ve all been to older homes with antiquated systems.
+When you try to open the garage, the door glitches or shakes as it moves.
+Sometimes, older systems will not lift a door all the way, or will not allow it to completely close.
 A garage door that cannot close completely poses a very obvious security risk to a home, and is definitely a cosmetic eyesore as well.

-Buying Guide – How To Choose Your Garage Door Opener
+Buying Guide – How To Choose Your Opener

-Another reason to have a new, high-tech garage door opener is that they are safer for you and your family.
+Another reason to have a new, high-tech opener is that they are safer for you and your family.
 According to a 2007 study conducted by the National Electronic Injury Surveillance System, over 13,300 people suffered incidents related to garage doors.
-Installing a state-of-the-art garage door opener is a great way to avoid injury and remain safe while you use your garage.
+Installing a state-of-the-art opener is a great way to avoid injury and remain safe while you use your garage.

-Besides acting as a solid investment and excellent safety feature for your home, the most important function a garage door opener serves is one of convenience.
-An automatic garage door opener allows you to quickly enter and exit our garage with ease.
+Besides acting as a solid investment and excellent safety feature for your home, the most important function an opening system serves is one of convenience.
+An automatic opener allows you to quickly enter and exit your garage with ease.

-This garage door opener buying guide will outline a few of the more popular garage door opening systems on the market.
-From there, we’ll also identify a key features and accessories you’ll want to make sure your new garage door comes equipped with before installing one in your garage.
+This buying guide outlines a few of the more popular systems on the market.
+From there, we’ll also identify a number of key features and accessories you’ll want to make sure your system comes equipped with before installation.

-While there are several different garage door openers types currently available on the market, belt-driven and chain-driven garage door openers are the most popular.
+While there are several different designs currently available on the market, belt-driven and chain-driven mechanisms are the most popular.

-Chain-driven garage door openers are a great choice for people wanting to outfit their new home with a sturdy, dependable garage door opener.
-What makes chain-driven systems so popular is that they are generally the most cost-effective garage door openers available in home improvement stores.
-Besides the affordable pricing, chain-driven garage door openers are extremely strong and durable, and are an excellent option if you live in a part of the country with long winters, or you have a very heavy garage door.
+Chain-driven mechanisms are a great choice for people wanting to outfit their new home with a sturdy, dependable garage opener.
+What makes chain-driven systems so popular is that they are generally the most cost-effective designs available in home improvement stores.
+Besides the affordable pricing, chain-driven openers are extremely strong and durable, and are an excellent option if you live in a part of the country with long winters, or you have a very heavy garage door.

-Belt-driven garage door openers resemble chain-driven systems, except a reinforced belt is what opens your garage door if you’ve got a chain-driven garage opener as opposed to a reinforced steel chain.
+Belt-driven designs resemble chain-driven systems, except a reinforced belt is what opens your garage door if you’ve got a chain-driven opener as opposed to a reinforced steel chain.

-The belts in belt-driven garage door openers are usually constructed from steel-reinforced rubber, polyurethane, or fiberglass.
-What makes belt-driven garage door openers a popular pick among homeowners is that they are usually much quieter than chain-driven outfits.
+The belts in belt-driven unit are usually constructed from steel-reinforced rubber, polyurethane, or fiberglass.
+What makes belt-driven units a popular pick among homeowners is that they are usually much quieter than chain-driven outfits.

-Other garage door opening types to consider are screw drive, direct drive, and jackshaft garage door openers.
-Screw-based garage door openers are intriguing because they utilize a rotating steel bar that rotates like a screw to lift and close your garage door.
+Other types to consider are screw drive, direct drive, and jackshaft mechanisms.
+Screw-based models are intriguing because they utilize a rotating steel bar that rotates like a screw to lift and close your garage door.

-Jackshaft garage doors are becoming a trendy garage door opener in newer homes because they provide an increased level of security to the home.
+Jackshaft garage doors are becoming a trendy alternative in newer homes because they provide an increased level of security to the home.
 Jackshaft garage systems are mounted to the wall that is right next to the actual garage door itself, as opposed to being mounted to the ceiling.

 Because the mount is attached to a side wall in a garage, jackshaft garage door systems are outfitted with a deadbolt that substantially increases the security level of the garage door system.

-Another popular garage door opener type to consider is a direct-drive garage door opening system.
-What’s so unique about direct-drive garage door openers is that the chain or belt of a garage door opener remains completely stationary while the motor moves up and down the belt to raise or lower the garage door.
+Another popular type to consider is a direct-drive system.
+What’s so unique about direct-drive systems is that the chain or belt remains completely stationary while the motor moves up and down the belt to raise or lower the door.

-This is completely opposite of how a chain or belt-based garage door opener works.
-In a chain or belt garage opener system, the chain or belt moves to adjust the garage door while the garage door opener remains stationary.
+This is completely opposite of how a chain or belt-based system works.
+In a chain or belt system, the chain or belt moves to adjust the door while the device itself remains stationary.

-Not all garage door opening systems are equipped with the same features or benefits, so it’s important to figure out what you need in a garage door opener before installing one in your garage.
+Not all opening systems are equipped with the same features or benefits, so it’s important to figure out what you need in a unit before installing one in your garage.

-People living in urban environments or suburban neighborhoods should definitely consider purchasing a garage door opener that is belt driven or runs on a direct drive system.
-Belt-driven garage door openers are the quietest garage opening systems on the market, making them ideal for people who need to be mindful of the noise they make as a courtesy to nearby neighbors.
+People living in urban environments or suburban neighborhoods should definitely consider purchasing a model that is belt driven or runs on a direct drive system.
+Belt-driven units are the quietest garage opening systems on the market, making them ideal for people who need to be mindful of the noise they make as a courtesy to nearby neighbors.

-If low noise is a high priority for you, make sure to check out our recommendations for the quietest garage door openers that you can find today.
+If low noise is a high priority for you, make sure to check out our recommendations for the quietest options that you can find today.

 Stay Safe With Automatic Reversing

-The automatic reversing feature is perhaps the most important safety element found in newly-designed garage door openers.
+The automatic reversing feature is perhaps the most important safety element found in newly-designed products.
 Automatic reversing changes the direction of a closing garage door when it senses something is in its way.

 This is especially important if you have pets or children who like to play outside — you don’t want them getting trapped underneath an old garage door system that is not outfitted with an automatic reversing feature.

-Although all new garage door systems are required by federal law to have automatic reversing, if you’re in the market for a garage door opener, find one with high-powered sensors.
-The more robust the sensors, the quicker the garage door opener detects that an obstacle is in the path of the door.
+Although all new garage door systems are required by federal law to have automatic reversing, you’ll want to make sure you find one with high-powered sensors.
+The more robust the sensors, the quicker the unit detects that an obstacle is in the path of the door.

 Get a Keypad for Remote Entry

-If you’ve got a growing family, buying a garage door opener that comes with a keypad is a great way to ensure that your kids or spouse can safely get into your house even if they don’t have a car.
+If have a growing family, buying a unit that comes with a keypad is a great way to ensure that your kids or spouse can safely get into your house even if they don’t have a car.